reproducible-reporting/backup-script/README.md

 # BTRFS + Borg backup script

+🚨 This repository has been archived and is superseded by [BtrUp](https://github.com/reproducible-reporting/btrup) 🚨

+---

 You use this script at your own risk.
 You are the only person responsible for any damage caused by the use of this script.